Sunbeams Music Centre

 Design and Delivery: MawsonKerr with Richard Pender

 The house reuses the slate from the previous building and part of the brick is also utilised in the design.
-Design of home was futureproofed for the retired couple who live there with bathrooms and bedrooms on the ground floor and the ability for the utility to work as a second kitchen along with an access lift to the first floor.
+Design of home was futureproofed for the retired couple who live there.
+Bathrooms and bedrooms on the ground floor with the ability for the utility to work as a second kitchen along with an access lift to the first floor.

 Friar House Apartment Hotel